peterdemin/pip-compile-multi/README.rst

 I know, this example is made up.
 But you get the idea.
 That re-run ``pip-compile-multi`` to compile new ``test.txt`` and check new set.

-Benefits of using pip-tools-multi
+Benefits of using pip-compile-multi
 ---------------------------------

-I want to summarise, why you need to start using ``pip-tools-multi``.
+I want to summarise, why you need to start using ``pip-compile-multi``.
 Some of the benefits are achievable with other methods, but I want to be general:

 1. Production will not suddenly brake after redeployment because of